Tonya Harding: USFSA disciplinary panel meeting in June

 Harding did not attend or participate in the two-day hearing.
-Weaver said the decision disappointed her but was not a surprise, and that she had not decided on an appeal.
-Harding was stripped of her 1994 U.S. Championship title and banned for life from participating in USFSA events as either a skater or coach.
-The USFSA has no authority over professional skating events, yet Harding was persona non grata on the pro circuit.
+Weaver said the decision disappointed her, but was not a surprise, and that she had not decided on an appeal.
+Harding was stripped of her 1994 U.S. Championship title, and banned for life from participating in USFSA events as either a skater or coach.
+The USFSA has no authority over professional skating events, but after the scandal, Harding was persona non grata on the pro circuit.
 Few skaters and promoters would work with her, and she did not benefit from the ensuing boom in professional skating after the scandal.